phyleria/Open-Kommunity/README.md

 Welcome to the Open-Kommunity Template!
 This project is designed to help school clubs create a professional and customizable online platform using the MERN stack (MongoDB, Express, React, Node.js).

-## Features

-- User-friendly interface for easy navigation
-- Customizable pages for club information, events, and announcements
-- Member management system
-- Event management system
-- Responsive design for seamless use on all devices

 # Installation

 ## Clone the repository: